- Bixteth Street, Liverpool, L3 9LQ

 - 100–40,000 sq ft

 This stunning Grade II listed office building is one of Liverpool's most historic office buildings.
-Cotton Exchange offers high quality, fully refurbished office accommodation in the heart of Liverpool's new commercial district.
-Its ideal location means you will benefit from an abundance of local amenities including sandwich shops, bars and restaurants.
+Cotton Exchange offers high quality, refurbished office accommodation in the heart of the commercial district.
+This location benefits from being close to local amenities including sandwich shops, bars and restaurants.

-With a Starbucks on-site, Moorfields train station down the road and a Tesco and Sainsbury’s just minutes walk away, Cotton Exchange offers pretty much everything you need, all on your doorstep.
+With a Starbucks on-site, Moorfields train station down the road and Sainsbury’s just one minute away, Cotton Exchange offers pretty much everything you need, all on your doorstep.

 View Larger Map